 · A short (500-800 word) essay (week 8) and peer review exercise (week 10)

-· Team work activities consisting of a presentation (week 11) and problem-solving (weeks 7 & 10)
+· Team work activities consisting two problem-solving tasks (weeks 7 & 10)

 Formative assessment and feedback

 The first problem-solving exercise is formative.
 It is marked and returned with feedback.
 All problem-solving exercises are supported by a 2-hour computer-based class during which students obtain feedback on progress.
 For all problems, students see their marked reports with comments.
 Students receive written feedback on their essay in the form of four peer-review forms.
-Students receive written feedback on their group presentations via assessment forms.
-In the laboratory, students receive oral feedback weekly from academic and/or postgraduate demonstrators.
-The Data Handling activity includes formative online weekly tests during weeks 1-6.
+The computation part features formative exercises, with the debug-compilation-execution process providing instant feedback, with verbal feedback available from the supervisors in the session.
+The Data Handling activity includes formative online tests.

 - teach the basic elements of probability distributions and to be able to undertake simple statistical and error analysis.
 To be able to use a computer spreadsheet to do such analysis, plot graphs and perform curve fitting.

 - develop skills in the foundations of computational mathematics and Python programming